MCP-Security-Research/vurze/DEVELOPMENT.md

 - add .env to gitignore automatically???, check if a gitignore exists
 - update to use ruff to lint python code
 - make the tool conform to ruff linting standards
+- you can use maturin's sphinx generation for documentation?
 - update to use ____ to lint rust code
 - add boxes to the readme file. for compatable python versions, for tool version, and more
 - have a code review from professor